 9. Build a Buddy System

 Mentorship is a great training tool for new hires.
 It helps new employees get up to speed quickly, but a great side effect is that it develops leadership skills for more experienced sales team reps and demonstrates readiness for promotions and new responsibilities.

 For example, if you notice one of your senior account executives thrives in training new hires through mentorship, you may consider promoting them to a sales manager position to best utilize their skills.
 It can be easy to miss the potential of leaders in your company if they aren’t given the opportunity to shine—and mentorship is an excellent way to let your employees practice leadership skills.

 When should sales training take place?

-Sales training should take place during the first 90 days of employment to get your team members up to speed and equip them with the skills and knowledge necessary to do their jobs well.
-Furthermore, continual sales training should be a part of your overall sales culture so your sales team and become more skilled and confident over time.
+Sales training should take place during the first 90 days of employment to get them up to speed and equip them with the skills and knowledge necessary to do their jobs well.
+Furthermore, continual sales training should be a part of your overall sales culture so your sales team can become more skilled and confident over time.

 Should my business use in-house or external (third-party) training programs?